tomf247/MIdland_Wheelers/README.md

 ![Navigation Bar](/docs/navbar.png "Navigation Bar")

 - Hero image

-![Hero Image](/docs/heroimage.png "Hero Image")

     -- A visual image of cyclists on the greenway, pausing for a photograph.
 Shows clearly the activity and environment our members experience.

+![Hero Image](/docs/heroimage.png "Hero Image")

 - Ethos Section
+    -- Consisting of three columns explaining why we formed, where we meet and social gathering  outside of the cycle.

 ![Club Ethos](/docs/clubethos.png "Club Ethos")

-    -- Consisting of three columns explaining why we formed, where we meet and social gathering  outside of the cycle.

 - Events Section

 ![Events](/docs/events.png "Club Events")

-    -- Consisting of three columns explaining why we formed, where we meet and social gathering  outside of the cycle.
+    -- The visitor's attention is drawn to a list of planned events in the near future.

 - Call to Action